Your Name

 Vision-Informed Multi-Modal Multi-Agent Reinforcement Learning for Active Distribution Network Scheduling

-• Implemented a Graph-Attentive Actor–Critic network in PyTorch 2.6, trained on an NVIDIA Tesla A100-SXM4 GPU.
-The framework was validated using the DeepSolarEye dataset (44K annotated solar images) for soiling regression and applied to the realistic 2289-bus Nizwa distribution network in Oman.
-The system incorporated a 400 MW photovoltaic plant, 300 MWh energy storage system, 20 MVAR static VAR compensator, and six flexible water-pumping station loads, collected from Mazoon Electricity Company (MZEC).
+• Implemented the architecture in PyTorch 2.6.
+The framework was validated using the DeepSolarEye dataset (44K annotated solar images) for soiling regression and applied to the realistic 2289-bus Nizwa grid in Oman, collected from Mazoon Electricity Company (MZEC).

 Graphical Abstract